(reading time: 1 hour, 11 minutes)

 Porce sealed all the cracks, chips, and splits once again.
 It sealed the useless punctured organs so they wouldn’t interfere with the muscles.
 Only one victory or defeat mattered, and this was not that fight.

 The questing beast dislocated its wrists, squealed inwardly in agony, and thrashed until its claws punctured the thick belly of the heezutter.
 The male exploded into a rage, heaving up only to smash back down.
 Again and again it crushed the questing beast’s frail body; each time it got less frail, and each time it put another hole in the heezutter’s bleeding belly.
-Eventually the male, exhausted and woozy, lifted its bulk a final time and fell backwards instead of forward.
+Eventually the male, exhausted and woozy, lifted its bulk a final time and fell backward instead of forward.
 The questing beast stared at the holes it had made in the male’s flank, watched real lifeblood seep out.
 It straightened out its bones and marched, trembling, forward, leaving the heezutter to lick its wounds.

 The beast broke through the edge of the Threewall Wild.
 Bright meadows.
 Singing birds.
 Something in the distance.
 A leafless tree in the shape of a cross.
 Onward.